Ivorforce/Hackintosh-Z590i-Vision-D-Rocket-Lake-RX-6xxx/Readme.md

 - RadeonSensor: Radeon GPU Support
 - RestrictEvents: Various event block fixes, e.g. for the used MacPro7,1 model
 - USBToolBox: USB Port Map Library
-- UTBMap: USB Port Map
+- UTBMap: USB Port Map / Use `usb.json` and the image for a remap
 - AppleIntelI210Ethernet: Adds a LAN driver for i225-v while `e1000=0` in boot-args disables the broken one.